Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 Where `pressed` is emitted the first frame the long press is recognized, `press_cancelled` is emitted once the user releases the mouse button.

-Similar to `clicked`, `LongPressEventController` provides us with the location of the cursor, in widget-space coordinates.
+Similar to `clicked`, `LongPressEventController` provides us with the location of the cursor, relative to the host widgets origin.

 `LongPressEventController`, like `ClickEventController`, inherits from `SingleClickGesture`, which allows us to differentiate between different mouse buttons or a touchscreen, just as before.